 Do your best for you

 Go through possible events that can have triggered your nuisances.
 Reflect on their impact and how you can redirect their influences.
-Read Frozen in the moment
+Read Frozen at the moment

 Remember time doesn’t always heal by itself.